-

 Learning Outcomes

-- Critically appraise the assessment, intervention and evaluation of patients undergoing general anaesthesia.
+- Critically analyse the comprehensive assessment, planned interventions, and evaluation processes involved in the care of patients undergoing general anaesthesia.

-- Critically evaluate the assessment, intervention and evaluation of patients undergoing regional/local anaesthesia and peripheral nerve blocks.
+- Critically evaluate the assessment, delivery of care, and ongoing evaluation required for patients receiving regional or local anaesthesia, including those undergoing peripheral nerve blocks.

-- Critically review the assessment, intervention and evaluation of patients undergoing emergency anaesthesia.
+- Critically review the clinical assessment, timely interventions, and evaluative strategies essential for the safe management of patients requiring emergency anaesthesia.

-- Critically appraise the assessment, intervention and evaluation of patients recovering from anaesthesia
+- Critically appraise the assessment, intervention, and evaluation of patients during the postoperative recovery phase following anaesthesia.

 Assessments